-A truly effective strategy involves 5 Key Stages (evaluating the canvas, exploring stitch and thread options, making your plan, stitching the piece, and finishing), all of which MUST be executed in perfect harmony in order for your project to turn out as you envisioned it.
+A truly effective strategy involves 5 Key Stages (evaluating the canvas, exploring stitch and thread options, making your plan, stitching the piece, and finishing), all of which MUST come together in perfect harmony in order for your project to turn out as you envision it.

 My system is so much more than just picking a bunch of stitches and threads that I think will look good on a particular canvas.
 In fact, I’ve given it a name – I call it The Needlepoint Success System.

-Specifically, my Needlepoint Success System includes strategic planning designed to be precisely aligned with my brand new Stitcher’s Club.
-It also includes a color theory component, a canvas evaluation plan, a materials strategy, a focus on working the canvas and how it will be finished, special Q&A sessions to troubleshoot problems and so much more.
+Specifically, my Needlepoint Success System includes strategic planning that is precisely aligned with The Stitcher’s Club.
+It includes a color theory component, a canvas evaluation plan, a materials strategy, a focus on working the canvas and how it will be finished, and so much more.

 Needlepoint Myth #2: Choosing stitches and threads for needlepoint projects takes a TON of effort and entirely too much time.

 True.
 Choosing stitches and threads ISN’T easy.